AnneJ17/android-cheat-sheet/README.md

    | apply          | this                 | the object     |
    | with           | this                 | Lambda result  |
    | also           | it                   | the object     |

+* **Lazy vs lateinit**
+  - `lazy { ... }` delegate can only be used for `val` properties, whereas `lateinit` can only be applied to `var`s, because it can't be compiled to a `field`, thus no immutability can be guaranteed
+  - lateinit var has a backing field which stores the value, and by lazy { ... } creates a delegate object in which the value is stored once calculated, stores the reference to the delegate instance in the class object and generates the getter for the property that works with the delegate instance.
+So if you need the backing field present in the class, use lateinit;

+* **Inline function**

+  So, calling non-inline function and passing a lambda to it will always create an instance of an object.
+But when we use the keyword 'inline', no new instance is created, instead, the code around the invocation of block inside the inlined function will be copied to the call site.
+Inlining works best for functions with parameters of functional types or lambdas(Higher-order functions).
+You wouldn't want to inline by default: Inlining may cause the generated code to grow; however, if we do it in a reasonable way (i.e. avoiding inlining large functions), it will pay off in performance

+## Activities <a name="activities"></a>

 * **What is Activity?**